dnl-rss/secureum-slot2-solidity101/02_types.md

 Note that `transfer()` and `send()` are both processed in the `receive()` function of the recipient account.
 If not is defined, they are processed in `fallback()`.

-Both `transfer()` and `send()` forward limited amounts of gas.
+Both `transfer()` and `send()` forward only 2300 gas.
 This is just enough to update `address.balance` of the recipient account, but any additional execution in `receive()` will cause the transfer to fail.

+`send()` does not revert the transaction, but returns false.
+Use `require()` to check the success condition and revert if needed.

 While `transfer()` and `send()` were favored in the past because they are resistant to *reentrancy attacks*, `call{value:}()` is now the favored method and the developer must implement other safeguards against reentrancy.

 TODO: Why was this recommendation made?
-What shortcomings of tranfer() and send() surfaced the change?
+What shortcomings of transfer() and send() surfaced the change?

 > This implmentation of a smart contract bank can send ether by either `send()`, `transfer()`, or `call{value:}("")`.
 Note that this contract is vulnerable to reentracy via the call method.